buzzer-re/mresearch/Windows/reverse_powershell/README.md

 The word ***bind*** means that your system is ***listening*** for something, any incoming connection or any event that may trigger some action, the bind keyword is used in a lot of areas, you can have a bind function that wait for some input and will execute something based in that input.

-A bind shell, it's when your system invoke your shell when some event come, if we want to reach this over a network, we need a way to make this possible, and what event we can use to trigger this command line ?
+A bind shell, it's when your system invoke your shell when some event comes, if we want to reach this over a network, we need a way to make this possible, and what event we can use to trigger this command line ?
 Yep, we can open a network port and wait for any connection, or wait for some kind of code (take a look at [Port knocking](https://en.wikipedia.org/wiki/Port_knocking)), so our goal here it's very simple, open a port inside our system and ***bind*** the incoming packets to our shell.

 ### The idea behind remote shells with netcat